States Adopting NCOIL Unclaimed Life Insurance Benefits Act

 Additionally, once the decedents have been identified and confirmed, the insurer must perform a good-faith effort to seek out and locate any beneficiaries and provide the necessary claim forms and instructions.
 In the event that the benefits go unclaimed, the model act also provides direction for life insurers to notify state treasury departments to properly escheat the funds.

 Keane is the most accomplished, knowledgeable, and comprehensive unclaimed property company in the country.
 Learn more about our unclaimed property services to the insurance industry.
-You can also read our Unclaimed Property Blog and subscribe to Keanotes, and receive real-time legislative alerts.
+You can also read our Unclaimed Property Blog for additional insight.
+We also encourage you to subscribe to Keane’s Unclaimed Property Compliance Portal to stay up to date on all legislation, along with access to various escheat compliance resources.